oransel/node-talib/Readme.md

 ## Building

 The source code is available at [github](http://github.com/oransel/node-talib).
 You can either clone the repository or download a zip file of the latest release.

-If you are using __Windows__, you will need to install [windows-build-tools](https://www.npmjs.com/package/windows-build-tools), which downloads and installs Visual C++ Build Tools 2015 and Python 2.7, configuring your machine and npm appropriately.

 Once you have the source, you can build the module by running